willdickerson/optimal-voice-leading/README.md

 ## Introduction

 Voice leading is the practice of connecting chords in a musical progression with minimal movement.
-In a simple chord progression, like C to F, the optimal triads in a voice-leading sense would be:
+For instance, transitioning from C to F:

 C: C E G

 F: C F A

-Notice how the upper voices (E and G) move to the nearest notes in the F chord (F and A), while the bottom voice (C) stays the same.
-This minimizes the total movement of the voices.
+Here, the upper voices (E and G) move to the nearest notes in the F chord (F and A), while the bottom voice (C) remains static, thus minimizing total movement.

-## Longer Chord Progressions

-In a longer chord progression, finding the optimal voice leading becomes more complex.
-The goal is to find the globally optimal path through the progression, minimizing the total movement of the voices across all the chords.

-To solve this problem, we can represent the possible triads as a directed graph, with each node representing a possible voicing of a chord, and each edge representing the movement between two voicings.
-We can then use Dijkstra's algorithm to find the shortest path through this graph, which corresponds to the optimal voice leading.
+J. S. Bach was the master of voice leading, as exemplified in his chorales.

+## About Triads

+A triad consists of three notes derived from a scale.
+For example, A C major triad with the notes CEG is formed from the 1st, 3rd, and 5th degrees of the C major scale.
+These notes can be arranged in any sequence and still represent the same triad, offering six permutations.
+On a guitar, due to the instrument's range, each permutation can be played in multiple ways, expanding the possibilities beyond just six.

+## The Program

+This program takes a chord progression (defaulting to John Coltrane's "Giant Steps") and a specified range (default for guitar is 40, 90) and constructs a directed graph.
+Each node in the graph represents different permutations of the notes within each chord, played in various ways across the specified range.
+Edges represent the sum of movement steps for each voice in the triad from one node to another.
+The program utilizes Dijkstra's algorithm to determine the path that minimizes this movement, outputting results in various formats.

+## Why Is This Important?

+For improvising jazz musicians, mastering triads over complex changes is crucial for effective improvisation.
+This program generates etudes with optimal voice leading, providing musicians with targeted practice material tailored to any specified progression.

-## Usage
+## Setup

 Install the dependencies: